 In FY18, LHMC offered the following community benefits programs:

-Held a weekly blood pressure clinic at Burlington Mall
+Held a weekly blood pressure clinic at Burlington Mall.

-Partnered with the Burlington Rotary Club to co-host an event focused on raising awareness around HIV/AIDS
+Partnered with the Burlington Rotary Club to co-host an event focused on raising awareness around HIV/AIDS.

 Hosted a food drive and collected over 5,000 pounds of food that was donated to local food pantries in the Burlington region.